'Hate has no place in British Columbia,' says premier on rise in anti-Asian crimes

 "Technically nothing criminal happened.
 Uttering racial slurs isn't criminal.
 So do we call the VPD around this?" she said.

 Nevertheless, these incidents have a serious impact on people and Doris wanted a way to document this behaviour.
 So, helped by a friend, she started an online data collection form.

 The COVID-19 Racism Incident Report Form is available in multiple languages and is anonymous, although people can submit their name or contact information if desired.

-Chow says they've received 80 responses since launching the form on April 22.
+Doris says they've received 80 responses since launching the form on April 22.

 The majority of the reports are from women who have been verbally harassed or coughed at in public spaces like the grocery store or transit.

-Chow acknowledges there's no way of verifying whether each incident took place as reported — since the reporting is anonymous — but says it's an important outlet for people.
+Doris acknowledges there's no way of verifying whether each incident took place as reported — since the reporting is anonymous — but says it's an important outlet for people.

-"Culturally in the Asian community, [being targeted in racist incidents] are very hidden and not spoken about because there's a lot of shame and feelings of not wanting to be a nuisance," Chow said.
+"Culturally in the Asian community, [being targeted in racist incidents] are very hidden and not spoken about because there's a lot of shame and feelings of not wanting to be a nuisance," she said.